InsulaLabs/insi/docs/api_keys.md

 ### Deleting an Alias

 *   **Endpoint**: `POST /db/api/v1/alias/delete`
-*   **Authentication**: The **Root Key** of the alias.
+*   **Authentication**: The **Entity Root Key** of the alias.

-To delete an alias, the request must be authenticated with the original key that created the alias, not the alias itself.
+To delete an alias, the request must be authenticated with the original entity root key that created the alias, not the alias itself.
 This prevents a compromised alias from deleting itself.
 The process removes the mappings and the alias key from the system.

 ### Listing Aliases